KasperKnop/WEB2/01 Fundamentals/README.md

 It is also recommended that you [download](https://code.visualstudio.com/download) and install _Visual Studio Code_.
 However, the choice of editor/IDE is entirely up to you.
 Here are some extensions, that you might consider using as well:

-1. [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - Analyzes your code to quickly find problems
-2. [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) - Run your code faster without a command-line interface
+1. [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) - Run your code faster without a command-line interface
-3. [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - Popular opinionated code formatter
+2. [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - Popular opinionated code formatter
-4. [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) - Useful later in the course for launching a local server with live reload
+3. [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) - Useful later in the course for launching a local server with live reload
-5. [Quokka.js](https://marketplace.visualstudio.com/items?itemName=WallabyJs.quokka-vscode) & [Quokka Statusbar Buttons](https://marketplace.visualstudio.com/items?itemName=sketchbuch.vsc-quokka-statusbar) - Allows you to output runtime values inline with the code for fast feedback

 ## 2. Looping A Triangle